TimothyBJacobs/fence_plus/readme.md

 ##Installation
 Upload the zip file in the WordPress Plugins Administration Screen, and then click activate.

 ##Geting Started
 ###API Key
 Fence Plus requires an askFRED API key.
-You can get one from [askFRED.net](https://sites.google.com/a/countersix.com/fred-rest-api/documentation/developer-access).
+You can request one from [askFRED.net](https://sites.google.com/a/countersix.com/fred-rest-api/documentation/developer-access).

 Once you have been issued an API key, head on over to the Fence Plus Options page, and save your API key.